-Son of a missionary, and fourth generation preacher, it’s in my blood.
+Son of a missionary, and fourth generation preacher, preaching is in my blood.
 A Texan by birth but an Irishman by experience.
-I was born in small-town north Texas but grew up in Bangor Northern Ireland.
-My accent is confusing.
+I was born in small-town north Texas but grew up in Bangor Northern Ireland. yes, my accent is confusing.

 From the age of ten, I have lived in Bangor.
 My father, Colin Graham has been serving as a missionary here for nearly two decades.
 I was blessed to grow up in a beautiful country and I am very fond of its people and places.

-God saw fit to give me a beautiful wife – Amie – and two fantastic kids – Lincoln and Scarlett.
-I am being “Schooled” at the Southeast Institute of Biblical Studies under some top-notch men.
-We are one year through the program and have one to go.
+God gave me a beautiful wife – Amie – and two fantastic kids – Lincoln and Scarlett.
+I am a graduate of the Southeast Institute of Biblical Studies.

 We have a strong congregation of the Lord’s people in Bangor, and we are working very hard with the community to re-establish the simple message of salvation.
 The people desperately need the Gospel, and that’s the plan.